How to find the workable gauge line distances for an angle?

 Table 2-5, its title is the Applicable ASTM specifications for plates and bars.

-This is the Applicable ASTM specifications for Plates and bars from table2-5.
+table 2-5 for the Applicable ASTM specifications for Plates and bars.

 Detailed Sketch for the gauge lines.